 Upon questioning, I learned he was possibly a U.S. citizen – something neither he nor his attorney had considered.

-A Missed Generation Of Citizenship Benefits And Privileges
+A Missed Generation Of Citizenship

 To say the least, he was shocked.
 If my suspicion was correct, it meant his family had lost a full generation of U.S. citizenship benefits.

-The BIA approved his approval, sending the matter back to the immigration judge not only to reweigh the merits of his request for cancellation of removal, but also to review evidence about his possible citizenship status.
+The BIA approved his appeal, sending the matter back to the immigration judge not only to reweigh the merits of his request for cancellation of removal, but also to review evidence about his possible citizenship status.

 However, Jorge now faced another major concern.